Marvel insider delivers an incredible 'Spider-Man 3' spoiler

 This is the kind of Spider-Man 3 plot leak that we saw over and over — that Norman Osborn will be the film’s big villain.

 As I said before, there’s no way to verify these No Way Home plot leaks.
-But another recent Spider-Man 3 full plot leak aligns with Richtman: Maguire and Garfield will play major roles in the film.Today's Top Deal OMG... the $60 diamond stud earrings Amazon shoppers rave about are finally back in stock!
-Price:$59.90 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+But another recent Spider-Man 3 full plot leak aligns with Richtman: Maguire and Garfield will play major roles in the film.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission